oracle-livelabs/oci/oci-starter-lab/compute/compute.md

 ![Architecture Compute](images/architecture_compute.png =50%x*)

-In this sample, using terraform, we will create a compute (with a Java program, NGINX, HTML pages) and an Autonomous Database.
+In this sample, using terraform, we will create:
+- a compute (VM)
+- with a Java program,
+- HTML pages (on NGINX)
+- and an Autonomous Database.

 The steps are identical for all other user interfaces, backends or database.